Sqnior/Broadcast/README.md

 ##### A Multifunction bot, You can use the bot to manage you're server, have fun and More!
 ## Futures

-- :small_blue_diamond: 24 Hours Working.
+:large_blue_diamond: 24 Hours Working.
-- :small_blue_diamond: Fast Responsive.
+:large_blue_diamond: Fast Responsive.
-- :small_blue_diamond: Easy Usage.
+:large_blue_diamond: Easy Usage.
-- :small_blue_diamond: Multitask.
+:large_blue_diamond: Multitask.

 ## Bot Functions
 - [ ] Moderation